-GlobAlbedo products have been assessed for 11 so-called "validation tiles", incorporating 44 tower sites of which 20 were European Fluxnet sites, 8 were US SURFRAD sites, 1 was a BSRN site and 12 were US AmeriFLUX sites with data only for 2005.
-These tower and GlobAlbedo products were also compared with, where visible, the METEOSAT First Generation disk products as well as global products from MODIS, MISR and Geoland2.
-Preliminary conclusions are that for "no-snow" and many "snow" products, the GlobAlbedo-derived Blue-Sky albedo values are in better agreement, than the MODIS Collection 5 priors and the Collection 5 8-daily results, with the tower albedometer measurements of the ground area around the towers.
+GlobAlbedo products have been assessed for 11 so-called "validation tiles", 53 Fluxnet sites and, where visible the METEOSAT First Generation disk products as well as global products against MISR and MODIS.
+Preliminary conclusions are that for "no-snow" and many "snow" products, the GlobAlbedo-derived Blue-Sky albedo values are in much better agreement, than the MODIS priors, with the tower albedometer measurements of the ground area around the towers.
 For global analyses, GlobAlbedo albedos are in better agreement with MODIS than MISR.
 The reason for this is currently not known.
-The estimated uncertainty of each albedo appears to be reasonable at present but is positively correlated for GlobAlbedo with the albedo value.
+The estimated uncertainty of each albedo appears to be reasonable at present.
 Land cover analysis of albedos indicates that there is little difference between different vegetation types using broadband albedos for the tiles studied.
 Triple collocation appears to be a potentially useful technique for analysing systematic errors due to issues within the albedos such as residual clouds, snow-cloud contamination and sample numbers.
-This analysis method will be further explored in future.
+This analysis method will be be further explored in future.